Tubby-john/Angular_Project/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
 # Angular_Project

-# Prerequisites

-Make sure to have node.js in order to download Angular Cli to do this go visit https://nodejs.org/en/download/ and download the appropriate version.

-next open a terminal and run command `npm install -g @angular/cli`